bquizza5/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive web design adapts itself to fit into various screen resolutions. responsive provides precise viewing experience of a website to the user, adapting to all screens across devices.

 2. Describe what it means to be mobile first vs desktop first.

+    mobile first means that the website was first built to fit mobile screens, then addapted to fit larger screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+        10px.
+Makes it super easy to figure out how large rems are.

 4. How would you describe preprocessing to someone new to CSS?

+    a preprocessor is a program that helps your write and keep your css organized.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I like variables and escaping.
+None of the concepts give me trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.